bwplotka/w3-graph/README.md

     4. Add children to `nodesToVisis` BFS list
 This stage is done in `app/render/model/graph.js`.

-4. _Rendering level phase._ This stage is included in _Rendernig phase_ but it also quite complex so i have created additional phase for that.
+4. _Rendering level phase._ This stage is included in _Renderig phase_ but it also quite complex so i have created additional phase for that.

  ![Level-Algorithm](https://github.com/Bplotka/w3-graph/blob/master/doc/w3-walrus-level-alg.png)